Achievable logoAchievable logo

 I have a favorite color: it is blue.

-In this sentence, we have an independent clause coming after the colon (“it is blue”).
-This is technically legal because it does specify what’s on the left of the colon.
+In this sentence, an independent clause appears after the colon (“it is blue”).
+This is still acceptable because it specifies what the left side states.

-As long as you can answer “yes” on all three colon questions, you can be confident you’re using the colon correctly.
+As long as you can answer “yes” to all three checklist questions, the colon is being used correctly.

 While Batman is Michael Keaton’s most popular movie: my favorite Micheal Keaton movie is Beetlejuice.